livekit/livekit_composite/knowledge_guidence.md

 # Important Knowledge

-This documents outlines common misconceptions or addresses issues where an LLM may have given misleading or incorrect advise in the past.
+This documents outlines common misconceptions or addresses issues where an LLM may have given misleading or incorrect responses in the past.

 ---